General description

 Why this counts as a bug

-While core shaders as a whole are not a supported feature, it is clear that the intention behind the uniforms inside minecraft:globals is for them to be available everywhere and never be populated with arbitrary memory sections.
+While core shaders as a whole are not a supported feature, it is clear that the intention behind the uniforms inside minecraft:globals is for them to be available everywhere and never reference arbitrary memory sections.
 With the developers currently asking for technical feedback on the new rendering changes, it makes sense to use the bug tracker to report related issues.

 Environment